PostHog/posthog.com/contents/blog/startup-data-stack.md

 ## PostHog’s vision for the future of the startup data stack

-Being a part of this evolution, we have thoughts on where PostHog fits into this.
-[Our mission](/handbook/strategy/overview) is to increase the number of successful products in the world, and we do this by helping engineers be better at product.
-This means helping them gather and analyze data at the earliest stage of their product, and integrating more of the parts of the startup data stack as they scale up.
+PostHog is not content with the "modern data stack."
+The gaps and complexity it creates limits the ability to [build successful products](/handbook/strategy/overview).
+To change this, we are improving how startups gather and analyze data at the earliest stages and consolidating more of the stack as they scale.

-To make this happen, we are improving the ability to use PostHog as a [customer data platform (CDP)](https://github.com/PostHog/posthog/issues/13126).
+To make this happen, we are improving PostHog as a [customer data platform (CDP)](https://github.com/PostHog/posthog/issues/13126).
 We have built the key functionality, such as the ability to:

 - Receive data from your app(s) and site(s) with our [SDKs](/docs/integrate?tab=sdks)
 - Receive data from sources like [Stripe](/apps/stripe-connector), [Hubspot](/apps/hubspot-connector), [Intercom](/apps/intercom)